yottajunaid/spiderhash/README.md

 - Legal / ethical constraints: only crack hashes you are authorized to.

-- Some algorithms (especially with salts or key derivation functions) may not be supported in SpiderHash; or may need additional user input (salt, iteration count).

 - Performance may be very low for bruteforce of large keyspaces (e.g. long passwords, mixed chars).

-* * *

-## Extending SpiderHash

-If you want to add support for a new hash algorithm:

-1. Write a hash module that:

-    - Takes plaintext input (and salt / parameters if needed).

-    - Produces hash in same format your GUI / comparison logic expects.

-    - Validate format (hex, base64) as needed.

-2. Add entries in the GUI/front-end so user can pick the new algorithm.

-3. Update mapping from algorithm name → handler.

-4. Add tests: ideally extend `TESTING_REPORT.xlsx` or similar test suite with examples.

 * * *